Profit on home sale usually tax-free

 Although the rule that allows homeowners to take up to $500,000 of profit tax-free applies only to the sale of your principal residence, it has been possible to extend the tax break to a second home by converting it to your principal residence before you sell.
 Once you live in that home for two years, you have been able to exclude up to $500,000 of profit again.
 That way, savvy taxpayers can claim the exclusion on multiple homes.

 Note: Congress has clamped down on this break for taxpayers who convert a second home into a principal residence after 2008.

-So, if you have owned a vacation home for 18 years and make it your main residence in 2013 for two years before selling it, only 10% of the gain is taxed (two years of non-qualified second home use divided by 20 years of total ownership).
+So, if you are married filing jointly and have owned a vacation home for 18 years and make it your main residence in 2019 for two years before selling it, 50% of the gain is taxed (ten years, 2009-2018, of non-qualified second home use divided by 20 years of total ownership).
 The rest would qualify for the exclusion of up to $500,000.

 For more information

 For information on figuring out whether you have a gain or loss on the sale of your home, see IRS Tax Topic 703: Basis of Assets.
 For general information on the sale of your home, see IRS Publication 523: Selling Your Home, and Tax Topic 701: Sale of Your Home.